-The fireplace is designed to sit directly on a combustible floor.
-The fireplace must be installed with clearances to combustible building materials specified in this manual.
-Only parts manufactured by Martin Hearth & Heating and labeled for use with the fireplace should be used in the installation of this fireplace except for special roof flashings that may be fabricated locally.
+This fireplace is designed to sit directly on a combustible floor.
+The fireplace must be installed with clearances to combustible building materials as specified by this manual.
+Only parts manufactured by Martin Hearth & Heating and labeled for use with this fireplace should be used in the installation of the fireplace except for special roof flashings that may be fabricated locally.
 The use of improper parts in the installation can be hazardous and voids the warranty offered by Martin Hearth & Heating.